Article

 Overview

 Built Technologies is a financial workflow platform purpose-built to replace fragmented construction draw processes.
-It serves both lenders and developers, but it stands out for owner–developer teams because it handles capital-specific complexity, like disbursement rules, interest reserves, and audit governance, while remaining easy to adopt across lean field and finance teams.
+It serves both lenders, developers and contractors, but it stands out for owner-developer teams because it handles capital-specific complexity, like disbursement rules, interest reserves, and audit governance, while remaining easy to adopt across lean field and finance teams.

 Feature-by-Feature Breakdown